SiaFoundation/siad/doc/api/Renter.md

 ###### Path Parameters [(with comments)](/doc/api/Renter.md#path-parameters-3)
 ```
-// Location where the file will reside in the renter on the network.
-The path
+// SiaPath of the file on the network.
+The path must be non-empty, may not
-// must be non-empty, may not include any path traversal strings ("./", "../"),
+// include any path traversal strings ("./", "../"), and may not begin with a
-// and may not begin with a forward-slash character.
+// forward-slash character.
 *siapath
 ```